 The purpose of the Honor Court will be to uphold Hamilton standards of academic honesty and to ensure protection of students' rights in questions of alleged violations of the Hamilton College Honor Code.

 The Honor Court will be composed of the non-voting student chair and ten voting members, consisting of seven students and three faculty members.
-The students, two seniors, two juniors, two sophomores and one first-year student, will be elected according to Student Assembly election procedures during the spring semester of the preceding academic year, except in the case of the first-year student, who will be elected during the fall semester of the current academic year.
-Student members of the court may not be on academic or disciplinary probation and may not have been found responsible for violating the Honor Code.
+The students, two seniors, two juniors, two sophomores and one first-year student, shall serve for a one-year term with a two-term limit.
+The student members will be selected during the spring semester of the preceding academic year.
+The Court will publish notice of the selection process to all students.
+The current Court will select, by a majority vote, the student members from among the names of interested and qualified persons responding to the notice.
+Once new members have been chosen, the Student Assembly shall offer the student body the opportunity to offer their input regarding the appointments, before holding a vote to confirm the new appointments.
+The Court will not consider platforms from student on disciplinary probation or who have been found responsible for violating the Honor Code.
 A sitting member of the Court who is found responsible for violating the Honor Code, will be dismissed from the Court.

 If the chair resigns or cannot serve for any reason, the Court will elect a chair from among its members.
 The Court may select a substitute chair for a given case where there is a conflict of interest with the chair, or if the chair is otherwise unable to serve.